kubeflow/community/proposals/841-release-process/README.md

 ### Notes/Constraints/Caveats (Optional)

 * At this time, there is no plan to update support.
 No changes to support.
 * This proposal does not cover any changes on Kubeflow manifests vs Kubeflow Platform.
-This should be addressed in other KFP
+This should be addressed in other KEP
 <!--
 What are the caveats to the proposal?
 What are some important details that didn't come across above?